Soft and chewy peanut butter thumbprint cookies filled with raspberry jam.

 • Preheat oven to 350°F. Line baking sheet with parchment paper or reusable silicone baking mat.
 Set aside.

-• In a large bowl, use an electric hand mixer to cream together butter, peanut butter, and brown sugar until smooth.
-Scrape down sides of bowl as needed to ensure thorough mixing.
+• In a large bowl, cream together butter, peanut butter, and brown sugar until smooth using an electric mixer.
+Scrape down sides as needed.
 Add egg and mix until well combined.

-• Add flour, baking powder, and salt to mixing bowl.
-Mix until there are no longer any dry streaks.
-Dough may be crumbly.
-Use your hands to knead together to form cohesive dough.
+• Add flour, baking powder, and salt.
+Mix until no dry streaks remain.
+Dough will be crumbly—use hands to knead into cohesive dough.

 • Portion out dough into rounded tablespoons.
 Form into round balls using the palms of your hands.
 Roll and coat with granulated sugar.